Natural 2HDMs without FCNCs: MODEL CONSTRAINTS AND BENCHMARKS

-In addition the recent limit on the SM Higgs total decay width set by CMS, $0.08\text{ MeV}<\Gamma_h<9.16$ MeV at $95\,\%$ C.L.~\cite{Sirunyan:2019twz}, puts strong limits on the enhanced coupling of $h$ to fermions as well as on additional decay modes.
-In this regard, Figure~\ref{fig:TotalWidth} shows the observed limit together with $\Gamma_h$ as function of $t_\beta$ in Types-I, II, A and B for $c_{\beta-\alpha}=0.1$.
+which correspond to $(\xi_i^h)^2$ in our models.
+In Table~\ref{tab:kappas} we summarize the current limits on those derived from combined measurements of ATLAS and CMS~\cite{Sirunyan:2018koj,Aad:2019mbh}.
+Of special interest for the models under consideration are the channels $h\to\mu\mu$ and $h\to J/\Psi+\gamma$.
+In those decays the coupling structure differs from the conventional types.

-\item {\bf Direct collider searches}: We consider the ATLAS and CMS searches for di-muon resonances~\cite{Aaboud:2019sgt, Sirunyan:2019tkw} as an example.
-Assuming the neutral boson to be produced entirely either via $b$-associated or gluon fusion mechanisms, CMS has determined model-independent exclusion limits on the production cross section times the branching ratio in the mass range from 130 to 1000 GeV, separately for the two production mechanisms.
+In addition, the recent limit on the total decay width of the SM Higgs by CMS~\cite{Sirunyan:2019twz} ($0.08\,\text{MeV}<\Gamma_h<9.16$\,MeV at $95\,\%$ CL) strongly constrains enhanced couplings of $h$ to fermions and additional decay modes.
+In this regard, Figure~\ref{fig:TotalWidth} shows the observed limit together with $\Gamma_h$ as a function of $t_\beta$ in Types-I, II, A, and B for $c_{\beta-\alpha}=0.1$ as well as a contour plot in the $(c_{\beta-\alpha},t_\beta)$ plane.

-\item {\bf Charged Higgs decays}: ATLAS and CMS have set strong constraints in the $\tan \beta - m_{H^\pm}$ plane using the decay $H^\pm \to \tau^\pm \nu_\tau$ \cite{Sirunyan:2019hkq,Aaboud:2018gjj} among others, favoring large values of $\tan \beta$.
-However, this constraint only affects the third lepton generation.
-Similar constraints can be set for processes where the charged Higgs decay into particles of the second lepton generation, in which case Type-B would be the most affected.
-A detail study on the decay of a charged Higgs can be found in \cite{Arhrib:2018ewj}.
+\item {\bf Direct collider searches}: As an example we explicitly consider the ATLAS and CMS searches for heavy scalar resonances decaying to muon pairs~\cite{Aaboud:2019sgt, Sirunyan:2019tkw}.
+In those searches we expect significant deviations for Type-B compared to Type-I. In~\cite{Sirunyan:2019tkw} model-independent exclusion limits on the production cross section times the BR have been determined for scalars in the mass range from 130 to 1000\,GeV.
+In other channels the behavior is expected to be similar to the conventional types.
+As shown in Ref.~\cite{Kling:2020hmi} values of $t_\beta \gtrsim 10$ are excluded by searches for $A/H \to \tau^-\tau^+$ for the mass degenerated scenario and $c_{\beta-\alpha}=0.05$.
+Therefore, we adapt these constraints for Type-II and A.